-OUT 1~4 These are the Drumlt Three's outputs, which can be connected to a mixer or amplifier.
+OUT 1~6 These are the DrumIt Five MKII's outputs, which can be connected to a mixer or amplifier.
 By default, OUT1 and 2 transmit the mixed stereo signal.
-OUT3 and 4, on the other hand, are assigned to BUS3 and BUS4 respectively.
+OUT3 to OUT6, on the other hand, are assigned to BUS3 to BUS6 respectively.
 If necessary, OUT 1 and 2 can also output BUS signals (BUS1 and BUS2).
-This can be set on the UNIT-OUT page.
+This can be set on the UNIT-OUT page (see page 50).

 PHONES Plug your headphones into this 1/4" stereo phone jack (recommended impedance 32 Ω - 600 Ω).
-Adjust to the desired volume with the LEVEL control LEVEL control right above the display.
+Adjust to the desired volume with the LEVEL control right above the display.

 LINE IN This is where you can connect an external signal source.
-You can use a stereo cable (for your smartphone, for instance) or a mono cable (e.g. to listen to the monitor signal via the DrumIt Three in a live setting).
-If you plug in a mono cable, the audio signal is only heard in the "center", when you select "mono" on the page OUT in the menu UNIT (see also page 55).
-Please note that the factory default setting of the LINE IN volume is set to "0" in the MIX.
-To hear LINE IN you will need to raise the value.
+You can use a stereo cable (for your smartphone, for instance) or a mono cable (e.g. to listen to the monitor signal via the DrumIt Five MKII in a live setting).
+If you use a mono cable to connect an external signal, make sure to accordingly select "mono" on the OUT page (see page 50)

-Connector Assignment
+Connector assignment

-All pads are connected with stereo jack cables.
-The trigger signal for the main zone is always on the tip of the plug, the signals of other zones or controllers are on the ring.
+All pads are connected with TRS (stereo) cables.
+The trigger signal for the main zone is always on the tip of the plug ("T"), the signals of other zones or controllers are on the ring ("R").